 What is the Asian Giant Hornet?

-Part of the reason Asian Giant Hornets are so deadly, even if you don't encounter a swarm of them, is that they don't die when they sting you.
-In fact, they don't even lose their stingers, are most other bee and wasps species do, so they can sting you multiple times if they're especially agitated.
+Part of the reason the Asian giant hornet is so deadly, even if you don't encounter a swarm of them, is that it doesn't die when it stings you.
+In fact, these hornets don't even lose their stingers, are most other bee and wasps species do, so they can sting you multiple times if they're especially agitated.
 And they usually are!

 Where Does the Asian Giant Hornet Live?